Interspectral6/Erode/README.md

   - Drag band vertically to change width

 ## Install Instructions
-- Download Erode.vst3.zip from the release
+- Download and unzip Erode.vst3.zip from the release
 - place the plugin in your vst3 folder (By default it's C:\Program Files\Common Files\VST3 for Windows, Library/Audio/Plug-ins/VST for MacOS)

 ## Build Instructions